vkdatta/vkessentialsbundle/README.md

 # vkessentialsbundle

-A tiny CLI bundle for Termux that lets you copy, erase, or overwrite files via your clipboard.
+A small handy bundle for Termux that lets you copy, erase, and overwrite files via commands.

 ## Installation